 Book a Trip Now:

 Booking multiple days with the Keys Flats Guide dramatically increases you opportunity to see, hook and land all of these great saltwater species.
 It allows for you to relax and enjoy the best restaurants in the Keys.
 Captain Duane Baker will meet you at a central location and provide you some of the best fishing available in the Keys.
+You can count on a great a trip – Daune is one of the best Key Largo & Islamorada fly fishing guides.

 Call 305-852-0102 to book a trip.